designly1/cloudflared-ui/README.md

 ### Binding to Localhost

-By default, the backend binds to `127.0.0.1` (localhost only).
+By default, the backend binds to `127.0.0.1` (localhost only) via the `HOST` environment variable.
 This prevents external access without additional configuration.
+To allow external access, set `HOST=0.0.0.0` (not recommended without proper security measures).

 ### Exposing the UI Securely